seal-codes/webapp/README.md

 ## Key Benefits

-- **Zero Learning Curve**: If you can log in to a social account, you can use Zign.codes
+- **Zero Learning Curve**: If you can log in to a social account, you can use seal.codes
 - **No New Accounts**: Uses existing social identities rather than creating new credentials
 - **Self-Contained Verification**: QR codes contain all necessary verification data
 - **Offline Verification**: Basic verification can be performed without internet access